BaguaSys/tutorials/src/how-to-create-a-new-algorithm/index.md

         self.warmup_steps = self.optimizer.warmup_steps
 ```

-2. ```need_reset()```: As we can see, Q-Adam algorithm has two stages, which have very different logic regarding the communication contents and updating rules. ```needreset()``` compares the current iteration with the warm-up steps, such that it can tell the `Bagua` backend to reset the algorithm.
+2. ```need_reset()```: As we can see, Q-Adam algorithm has two stages, which have very different logic regarding the communication contents and updating rules. ```need_reset()``` compares the current iteration with the warm-up steps, such that it can tell the `Bagua` backend to reset the algorithm.
 This function is checked by the Bagua engine for every iteration.

 ```python
 def need_reset(self):